aforward9600/pokemonpalette/README.md

 # Shin Pokémon Red and Blue

-Version 1.05 release
+Version 1.06 beta0

 Download the IPS patch file of the version you want and apply it to its respective USA rom.

 Always apply patches to a fresh USA ROM or else stranges glitches will occur.

 This is a rom hack of pokemon red & blue based on the Pret team's disassembly.
 This is a mostly-vanilla hack that focuses on fixing glitches from the original game.